 - Individuals or groups seeking to provide funding assistance to individuals.

 - Organisations and groups operating for private profit

 - Commercial entities

 - Primary Schools, Secondary Schools, Kindergartens and community based teacher-led Early Learning Centres that are eligible for annual formula funding from the Trust.
-(Subject to the policies relating to Early Learning Centre, Kindergarten, Primary and Secondary Schools Donations)
+(Subject to the policies relating to Early Learning Centre, Kindergarten, Primary and Secondary Schools Grants)